appitventures/Forret/readme.md

 * Catch all exceptions and throw the proper Dingo/API exceptions
 * All views for admin panel
 * All views for user frontend
-* Write acceptance tests for api
+* Continue to write acceptance tests for backend API
-* Selenium tests for frontend?
+* Selenium tests for frontend
+* Swap out Respect/Validation for either stock Laravel validation or other library

 =======
 This Starter kit is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)